Monitor Pipeline File Processing

 Create a Bulk Pipeline Process Job

-You can create a bulk pipeline process job on either the File Processing page or the Bulk Pipeline Process page.
+You can create a bulk pipeline process job on either the File Processing page or the Pipelines page.

 Create a Bulk Pipeline Process Job from the File Processing Page